PeiliangZhang/DREI-ContaminatedData/README.md

 ## **Citation**
-If you use this code in your research, please cite the following manuscript:
+If you use this code in your research, please cite the following paper:
-Peiliang Zhang, Wen-Xin Zhou, and Zhao Ren. *Distributed Robust Estimation and Inference with Contaminated Data*, unpublished manuscript, 2025.
+Peiliang Zhang, Wen-Xin Zhou, Zhao Ren.
+Distributed robust estimation and inference with contaminated data. *Electronic Journal of Statistics, 20*(1) 261-323 2026.
+[Paper](https://doi.org/10.1214/26-EJS2492)

 ## **Contact**